MicroticaMicrotica

 microtica.yaml

-With this spec we are telling Microtica to package everything within the /dst folder store artifact with name primary.
-The stored artifact can then be used for deployment or downloaded from the Microtica GUI.
+This spec tells Microtica to package everything in the /dst folder into an artifact named primary.
+You can then use the stored artifact for deployment or download it from the Microtica console.